Tam-Taro/Advanced-SEL-Filtering/README.md

 # SEL-Filtering-and-Sorting
 Since AIOStreams rewrite, I've been an avid tinkerer, always finetuning my setup, testing newest features and bugs, and exchanging numerous tips with you all over at  AIOStream discord.
-Now I will use this space to share some of those tips to use in your own stremio setup.
-Here you will find a guide to my perosonal setup and importable templates for AIOStreams, with a heavy focus on SEL as the filtering tool.
+Now I will use this space to share some of those tips for your own setup.
+You will find a guide to my personal config and importable templates for AIOStreams, with a heavy focus on SEL as the filtering tool.
 It is tailored to my preference, but has broadened over time so that most of you should find it as a good starting point, if not the final piece to your stremio puzzle.

 You can find my config for AIOMetadata at the end for all your metadata and catalog  management needs.